 Have you ever wondered how businesses came to know about customer behavior, views, etc?
 It is nothing but a great evolving concept that is Natural Language Processing (NLP).
 NLP is nothing but the concept which helps computers to understand the language either in text or verbal format and when we go deeper one of the critical components of NLP is semantic analysis, which involves determining the meaning of words and phrases in text data.
 Semantic analysis is important in NLP because it helps computers understand the meaning of text data, enabling them to extract structured information from unstructured text data.
-Now let’s go into detail about it.
+Now let’s go into detail about Document & Text Analysis.

 What is Semantic Analysis?